Feno Ilirel

 Temples & Shrines

-Any settlement the size of a small city or larger will have at least one temple to Feno Ilirel, and such temples are as much hospitals and schools of medicine as they are places of worship.
+Throughout her province and the province's borderlands, any town of the size of "small city" or larger will likely have a temple to Feno Ilirel, and she has temples in the Imperial City and "temple schools" across the fullness of the empire.
+Such temples are as much hospitals and schools of medicine as they are places of worship.
 They eschew the grand fora common in other Atarlie temple architecture in place of being complexes, fronted with a place of worship, comprising operating theaters, recovery wards, laboratories and libraries.

 It is not uncommon in large towns to have something more akin to a Shrine dedicated to Feno, which provides a place for the recovery of the sick and a venue for the veneration of the Mother of Medicines, but rarely has the facilities to train more than one or two apprentice clergy at a time.